Live Video SEO: What Digital Marketers Need to Know in 2025

 You could simply add context or the new keywords, or you can shift the focus of the content.
 With video SEO, you’ll likely just add context to the new keywords since changing the context in your video would require editing and reuploading your video.

-If your focus is on SEO for live streams, the time-sensitivity of the event might feel a little contradictory to this tactic.
+If your focus is on search engine optimization for live streams, the time-sensitivity of the event might feel a little contradictory to this tactic.
 However, you can upload a recording of the original stream to the landing page that housed the stream.
-This will help you to continue to engage with your audience and generate revenue after your stream has ended.
+This will help you to continue to engage with your audience and generate revenue after your stream has ended and also increase your ranking for organic search results.

 Video SEO and YouTube